Antiopella cristata (Delle Chiaje, 1841)

 - Antiopella is referred to Antíope (Άντίοπη), according to Greek mythology, a daughter of Aeolus, the Keeper of the Winds.

 - Cristata is referred to the crest, according to Bernard PICTON in his book “Nudibranchs of The British Isles”.

-This species is distributed throughout the European coasts, from the North Sea to the Mediterranean, also in Canary islands and Madeira.
+This species is distributed throughout the European coasts, from the North Sea to the Mediterranean, also in Canary islands, Madeira and Azores.
 In the Iberian Peninsula it has been cited in all coastal areas, both Atlantic and Mediterranean.
-In Catalonia it is relatively common in some locations of the Northern Costa Brava as Es Caials (Cadaqués).
+In Catalonia it is relatively common in many locations of the Costa Brava.

 : GROC 2010-2011